Treatment and rehydration solutions for diarrhoea, gastro and vomiting

 - Drink tea, herbal teas or soups

-- Sparkling but degasified water because the bubbles are not good for the digestive tract.
+- Sparkling water but decarbonated because bubbles are not good for the digestive tract.
 This water is rich in mineral salts essential for better rehydration

 Oral rehydration salts (ORS) are composed of electrolytes (sodium, potassium, chloride, etc.) and sugar (such as glucose) and are used to prepare a solution to treat dehydration.
-ORS is one of the WHO essential medicines and is used in infants and young children to prevent severe dehydration during diarrhoea.
-Thus, ORS “ help save millions of lives around the world ” according to the WHO and reduce “ by 33% the need for intravenous solutions ” which are used in first intention in the hospital to rehydrate and consequently lead to a decrease in hospitalization of children caused by diarrhoea.
+ORS are among the WHO's essential medicines and are used in infants and young children to prevent severe dehydration during diarrhea.
+Thus, ORS “ saves millions of lives worldwide ” according to the WHO and reduces “ by 33% the need for intravenous solutions ” which are used as first-line rehydration in hospitals and therefore leads to a decrease in hospitalizations of children caused by diarrhea.

 https://apps.who.int/mediacentre/news/releases/release35/en/index.html

-The WHO has therefore given recommendations in terms of hydration during diarrhea, especially in young children:
+The WHO has therefore given recommendations in terms of hydration during diarrhea, particularly in young children:

 “ Main measures for treatment:

-● Rehydration: with oral rehydration salts (ORS) in case of moderate dehydration or in the absence of signs of dehydration.
+● Rehydration: using oral rehydration salts (ORS) for moderate dehydration or no signs of dehydration.
 ORS is a solution of pure water, salt and sugar.
 Each treatment costs just a few cents.
-ORS is absorbed in the small intestine and compensates for water and electrolyte losses in the stool.
+ORS is absorbed in the small intestine and replaces fluid and electrolyte losses in the stool.

-● Rehydration: intravenously in case of severe dehydration or shock.
+● Rehydration: intravenously in cases of severe dehydration or shock.

 ● Zinc supplements: they reduce the duration of the diarrheal episode by 25% and the volume of stools by 30%.

-● Nutrient-rich foods: the vicious cycle of malnutrition and diarrhea can be broken by continuing to give nutrient-rich foods, including breast milk, during a diarrheal episode and by providing nutritious foods, including exclusive breastfeeding breast for the first 6 months of life, to children when they are healthy.
+● Nutrient-rich foods: The vicious cycle of malnutrition and diarrhea can be broken by continuing to provide nutrient-rich foods, including breast milk, during a diarrheal episode and by providing nutritious diets, including exclusive breastfeeding for the first 6 months of life, to healthy children.

-● Consultation with a health worker, especially for the management of persistent diarrhoea, when there is blood in the stool, or if there are signs of dehydration.”
+● Consult a health worker, especially for management of persistent diarrhea, when there is blood in the stool, or if there are signs of dehydration.”

 Hydratis lozenges are based on the principle of ORS.
-Indeed, they are composed of electrolytes (magnesium, potassium, chloride, zinc, manganese, sodium chloride) and dextrose which is a sugar.
+In fact, they are composed of electrolytes (magnesium, potassium, chloride, zinc, manganese, sodium chloride) and dextrose which is a sugar.

-The pellets thus allow a better absorption of water and constitute an important contribution in electrolytes.
+The tablets thus allow better absorption of water and constitute an important supply of electrolytes.

-As the elderly are among those most at risk of dehydration, there is a specific “senior” range that comes in the form of a sachet.
+Since elderly people are among those most at risk of dehydration, there is a specific “senior” range which comes in sachet form.

-These pellets and sachets can thus be used to prevent dehydration in the context of gastroenteritis and/or diarrhoea.
+These lozenges and sachets can therefore be used to prevent dehydration in the context of gastroenteritis and/or diarrhea.

 In conclusion, gastroenteritis can cause diarrhea and/or vomiting responsible for a significant loss of water and mineral salts (also called electrolytes) which can lead to a state of dehydration.
 Thus, it is necessary to hydrate well in order to compensate for the losses.